Rusich Group: Foreign volunteers

 Rusich has neo-Nazi volunteers from around Europe fighting in its ranks.
 Polish neo-Nazis from "Zadrużny Krąg - Slavic Division" led by former police officer Arwid Pływaczewski have joined Rusich.
 At least one of the members of the Polish neo-Nazi group "Zadruga" fought as part of this unit.
 Further, members of Rusich have previously been associated with the Nordic Resistance Movement in Fennoscandia, where Petrovsky has also sought to recruit people from.
-Petrovsky has a close relationship with the Finnish far-right.
+Petrovsky has a close relationship with the Finnish far-right and is reportedly connected to the ONA.
 Finnish volunteer group Karhu (Bear) joined and fought with Rusich when they were subordinate to Prizrak.
+Pływaczewski was arrested in Poland in May 2026, allegedly having been sent to perform espionage and sabotage on NATO troops with two other Poles.
+According to Polish media, Rusich is mainly Russian but "several dozen" Polish and Finnish neo-Nazis fight in its ranks.
+Finnish-Russian pro-Russian propagandist Kosti Heiskanen, associated with the North Slavic Community and the Volunteer Special Training Center affiliated the Rusich Group, organized a delegation of Finns, including leader of the Ultranationalist Finnish People First-party Marco de Wit that visited Donbass and the Finnish volunteers there.
+The group included Johan Bäckman and Janus Putkonen known for recruiting Finnish volunteers.